 If you think that something else could be causing your betta fish to spit out its food during feeding time, make sure to check out our guide here.

-Too many bloodworms can lead to your betta having digestion issues with your fish tank having excess nutrients and parasites.
-But in moderation, bloodworms make a fun and tasty snack for betta fish and other tank mates!
+Too many bloodworms can lead to your betta having digestion issues and excess nutrients and parasites in your tank water.
+On occasion, bloodworms make an excellent choice of snack for betta fish and other tank mates!

-If you have any questions about live, frozen, or freeze-fried bloodworms, or have had success supplementing bloodworms into your betta fish’s diet, don’t hesitate to leave a comment below!
+If you have any questions about live, frozen, or freeze-dried bloodworms, or have had success supplementing bloodworms into your betta fish’s diet, don’t hesitate to leave a comment below!